 An 81-year-old patient with a complicated medical history was admitted to the hospital for a tracheoesophageal fistula repair.

-This case highlights the benefit of T2Bacteria Panel’s turnaround time for species identification.
+This case highlights the benefit of the T2Bacteria Panel’s turnaround time for species identification.
 Tigecycline has been associated with high rates of gastrointestinal adverse events such as nausea and vomiting and does not provide adequate coverage of P. aeruginosa.
 The rapid result provided by T2Bacteria allowed for discontinuation of Tigecycline after only one dose.
 Additionally, amikacin was added as an antimicrobial known to be effective against P. aeruginosa based on the institution’s antibiogram.

 An 81-year-old patient with a complicated medical history including diabetes, dysphagia, Parkinson’s Disease, and a history of multiple hospitalizations over the last six months was admitted to the hospital for a tracheoesophageal fistula repair.
 The patient developed signs and symptoms of pneumonia several days post-operatively.
 T2Bacteria, blood, sputum, and tracheostomy cultures were obtained after the patient was started on ceftolozane/tazobactam and tigecycline empirically.